-Is there a particular age when a child in Rhode Island can decide which parent they want to reside with, in a RI child custody, post divorce or Divorce cause of action?
+Is there a particular age when a child in Rhode Island can decide which parent the minor child wants to reside with, in a RI child custody, post divorce or divorce?
+A Rhode Island child custody attorney discusses the important issue of when a child’s preference is important in a child custody case in RI.

 Can a child in Rhode Island decide where they want to live?